 · First, a WBL coordinator must successfully complete an online training course, offered on the department’s Learning Management System.
 The online course should take no longer than 90 minutes to complete.

-· Fall 2022 WBL certificates will be awarded to all who complete both portions of the training.
+· WBL certificates will be awarded to all who complete both portions of the training

-Click here to register for Fall 2022 WBL Certification or Recertification Networking Event training.
-The in-person portion of WBL training takes place regionally, so please make sure to select the region location that is nearest to you.
-Fall 2022 WBL registration will remain open through Friday, Oct.
-14.
+Click here to register for Spring 2023 WBL Certification or Recertification Networking Event training.
+Details about dates and locations for in-person trainings are provided in the registration form, so please make sure to select the training location that is nearest to you.
+Spring 2023 WBL registration will remain open through Friday, March 17.

 For additional support with the online course, or to discuss WBL implementation strategies, email Matthew.Spinella@tn.gov.